 There’s a lot of reading expected of you at university!

 As a student at a tertiary level you will be confronted with a large number of texts and textbooks that you will have to read independently.
 Furthermore, you will be expected to comprehend what you read so that you can analyse, critique, evaluate and synthesise information from various sources.
-This will require you to be able to read (decode information) and understand (comprehend) what you have read.

 Your ability to read effectively will have a direct impact on your academic success.
 Research has shown that students who read more than their peers achieve higher marks in their assessments, become more involved in class discussion and develop better reading comprehension and writing styles.
 This also means that through the development and application of good reading techniques you can improve your reading proficiency and overall academic performance.